kraf/react-datetimepicker/README.md

 About
 =====

-Simple datetimepicker for use with React and Browserify.
+Simple datetimepicker for use with React.js.
 The only dependencies are _moment_ and _React_.
-The styling is minimal and needs to be adapted to the use case.
+The styling is minimal and you will most likely have to customize it.

 ![Screenshot](https://raw.githubusercontent.com/kraf/react-datetimepicker/master/screenshot.jpg)